microprediction/timemachines/docs/skaters.md

 ## Skaters
 View as [web page](https://microprediction.github.io/timemachines/skaters).
-Go [up](https://github.com/microprediction/timemachines/blob/main/docs/README.md) for abstract description of a skater.
+See [README](https://github.com/microprediction/timemachines) for and abstract description of a skater.

 ### Finding a skater
 Poke around in [/skaters](https://github.com/microprediction/timemachines/tree/main/timemachines/skaters).
 Here's an incomplete list: